crycode-de/ioBroker.discord/doc/en/README.md

 To add the bot to a server, you need to go to the adapter instance configuration to the tab _Add bot to server_.
 There you get a link which you can use to add the bot to a server, while setting the correct scopes and permissions.

+The following bot permissions are required:

+* Change Nickname
+* Read Messages/View Channels
+* Moderate Members
+* Send Messages
+* Embed Links
+* Attach Files
+* Read Message History
+* Mention Everyone
+* Add Reactions
+* Mute Members
+* Deafen Members
+* Move Members

+Also the following scopes are required:

+* bot
+* applications.commands

+If some of the above permissions or scopes are missing, some features of the adapter might not work.

 ## States

 Each server, channel and user is identified by it's unique numeric ID.